cpc-iat/impactassessment.github.io/index.md

 # *{{site.title}}*

-This is the site for the *"Performance in Use Toolkit"*, by Dr Henry Chan, Ms Christina Last, Ms Susannah Stearman and Mr Chris Taylor.
-Here you can find out about the latest news regarding the book, read more about the [authors](/authors), or jump straight to the [book](http://127.0.0.1:4000/intro).
+This is the site for the *"Data Science for Impact Assessment Handbook"*, by Ms Christina Last.
+Here you can find out about the latest news regarding the book, read more about the [author](/authors), or jump straight to the [book](http://127.0.0.1:4000/intro).